 Alberta has become established as a leader in the maritime sector, providing design and consultancy, project management, operational diving and waterborne maintenance services.
 These allow vessels to operate with maximum efficiency and with minimum disruption to schedules.

-Alberta attained approval from DNV, Bureau Veritas, RINA, Germanischer Lloyd, Lloyds, Russian Registry and ABS to carry out the maintenance and certification of systems on board vessels.
-Safety of Life at Sea (SOLAS) is also heavily advocated within this division.
+Alberta Marine promotes strict adherence to Safety of Life at Sea (SOLAS) and has attained approval from DNV GL, Bureau Veritas, RINA, Lloyds Registry and ABS to carry out maintenance and certification of systems onboard vessels.

 Our team consists of engineers and technical staff who are certified and approved by the leading classification societies, and regularly receive overseas and in-house training to keep abreast with the latest technologies.
 Training includes all aspects of shipboard safety and compliance, as well as courses in basic offshore safety induction and emergency (BOSIET).